 Pick one bestseller.
 Order a sample from the new supplier.
 Compare print quality, color accuracy, fabric weight, and the unboxing experience side-by-side with the same product from Printify.

 Take photos.
 Compare in daylight.
 Wash it.
 Wear it.
-The 30-second supplier sample test is the single highest-leverage thing you can do before committing.
+The physical sample test is the single highest-leverage thing you can do before committing to a supplier switch.

 Step 2: Run both suppliers in parallel